dataiku/solutions-contrib/bs-documentation/source/code-studio/code-starters/index.md

   mkdir ~/workspace/project-lib-versioned/webapps && cd ~/workspace/project-lib-versioned/webapps
   ```

-- Then, run the following command to create a new template using Cookiecutter:
+- Execute the following command to instantiate a new project template with Cookiecutter:

   ```
   cookiecutter gh:dataiku/solutions-contrib --checkout=feature/packaging
   ```

-- You will be prompted to select the template you wish to create.
+- Cookiecutter will then prompt you to select a template:

   ```
   [1/1] Select template